North York General Hospital: History

 North York General Hospital at Leslie Street and Sheppard Avenue was opened in 1968.
 The four founding partners were: Friends of North York General (later to become the North York General Hospital Foundation); the Imperial Order Daughters of the Empire (IODE), a Canadian women's charitable organization; the Missionary Health Institute; and Volunteer Services.
 In 1960, a group of local citizens established the North Metropolitan Hospital Association to explore building a hospital to serve the growing area of North York.
 Under the leadership of Colonel Clifford Sifton, plans were made and funds raised for a 70-bed community hospital on the corner of Leslie and Sheppard.
 By November 1962, land on the Leslie site was obtained.
 Some 3,000 volunteers collected $3.2 million of the $8.6 million cost of the new hospital.
 On March 15, 1968, Premier John Robarts officially dedicated North York General Hospital.

 The hospital underwent a major expansion that opened in 2003.

 On 1 April 2003 a nurse was infected with SARS.
 Dr. Donald Low recalls poring over patient charts throughout the Victoria Day weekend, held that year on 19 May, when he hypothesized that a disease that caused the emergency that the province had declared finished a few days earlier was actually still spreading among health-care workers and hospital patients.
 Low resumed containment efforts and it took a city-wide effort to beat the outbreak completely.
 On July 2, the WHO removed Toronto from the list of affected cities.
 In Canada, health-care workers made up 43 per cent of SARS cases.

 North York General encompassed satellite sites, such as Branson Ambulatory Care Centre and the Seniors' Health Centre and Reactivation Care Centre.
 On March 1, 2017, North York General Hospital announced the hospital would not be renewing its lease at the Branson Ambulatory Care Centre in 2019 and would begin to transition services from that site.
 On December 10, 2017, the Reactivation Care Centre: A Central LHIN Hospitals Collaborative opened at 2111 Finch Avenue West.
 In May 2018, the hospital announced two new locations would replace the Branson Ambulatory Care Centre.

-In 2019, North York General Hospital was ranked the second best hospital in Canada and one of the top 100 hospitals world by Newsweek.
+In 2019, North York General Hospital was ranked the second best hospital in Canada and one of the top 100 hospitals in the world by Newsweek.